 6.1 Lamp, conforming to the shape and dimensions shown in Fig.1 or Annex B.

-NOTE
+NOTES

-1) The tolerance on the chimney dimensions shall preferably be ±1 mm.
+1 The tolerance on the chimney dimensions shall preferably be ±1 mm.

-2) Ensure that the burner fits vertically into the oil reservoir, and that the wick- guide has parallel sides.
+2 Ensure that the burner fits vertically into the oil reservoir, and that the wick- guide has parallel sides.
 Any distortion of the wick- guide or dome will lead to distorted flame shape and lead to unreliable qualitative and quantitative results.

-6.2 Wick, conforming to the specification given in Annex A.
+6.2 Wick — conforming to the specification given in Annex A.

-6.3 Draught Shield (if necessary), approximately 600 mm in diameter and tall enough to protect the lamp from all draughts.
+6.3 Draught Shield — (if necessary), approximately 600 mm in diameter and tall enough to protect the lamp from all draughts.

 6.4 Soxhlet Apparatus